Emiel131517/Solitair_OOP/README.md

 I am remaking a card game called solitair.
 There are several version of the game, but i will focus on making the `klondike` version.

-The game will be made in the Unity game engine and the coding will be done in c#.
+The game is made in the Unity game engine and the coding will be done in c#.

 While i am coding this game i will focus on using `oop` as much as possible.
 That way the code will be easely reuseble and to keep track of.